Pereira Passos: Biography

 He was appointed engineer of the Ministry of the Empire in 1874, and it is up to Pereira Passos to accompany all the works of the imperial government.
 He was part of the commission that was to present the city's overall urban reform plan, including widening streets, building major avenues, channeling rivers among other urban and sanitary measures.
 The survey carried out from 1875 to 1876 would be the basis of the future master plan of the city, put into practice in the administration of Passos as mayor.

 He returned to Europe in 1880 and remained in Paris until 1881.
 In the meantime he attended courses at the Sorbonne and the Collège de France, visiting factories, steel mills, transport companies and public works in Europe.
 Still in 1881 he became a consultant for Compagnie Générale de Chemins de Fer Brésiliens, to accompany the construction of a railway line in Paraná, linking the Port of Paranaguá to Curitiba.

 On his return to Brazil, he moved to Paraná and only after the railroad was inaugurated in 1882, he returned to the capital.
 On his return, he assumed the chairmanship of Companhia Ferro-Carril de São Cristóvão, replacing the Viscount of Taunay.
 After restructuring the company, in 1884, Pereira Passos proposes to the shareholders the acquisition of the Italian project Giuseppe Fogliani, for the construction of a great avenue.
 Despite the shareholders' approval and the construction license obtained, the project did not go out of print.
 However, this would be more an anticipation of what would come to occur in his management as mayor 20 years later: the opening of Avenida Central.

 Mayor

 Appointed mayor by President Rodrigues Alves, Pereira Passos promoted a great urban reform in the city, with the goal of transforming it into a modern French-style capital, a "Tropical Paris".

-Inspired by the Haussmann reforms, in four years Pereira Passos transformed the city's appearance: the cortiços (high-density housing for low income people) and the narrow, dark streets, were demolished, with large boulevards and buildings took their place.
+Inspired by the Haussmann reforms, in four years Pereira Passos transformed the city's appearance: the cortiços (high-density housing for low income people) and the narrow, dark streets, were demolished, with large boulevards and buildings in their place.
 Some of the works made in his tenure are the opening of Avenida Central (currently Avenida Rio Branco), Avenida Beira-Mar and Avenida Atlântica, the modernizing of the Port of Rio de Janeiro and the beginning of the construction of the Municipal Theater.
 Passos' reforms and demolitions became known as the "Bota Abaixo" (Knock-it-down).